CALENDAR

 CLOISTER LUNCHES

-For several years now, a group of people have met in the Cloister on the last Wednesday of each month to share lunch together, to chat and to spend spiritual time together with prayers and meditation.
+For several years now, a group of people have met in the Cloister on the first Wednesday of each month to share lunch together, to chat and to spend spiritual time together with prayers and meditation.
 There’s been a lot of laughter, valued fellowship and friendship - and some excellent food!

 The two course lunch starts at 12.30pm and is funded by donations of approximately £5.00 per person.
 The food is prepared by church groups on a rota basis - usually something simple, but very delicious!
 We’re always looking for more volunteers to do the catering; obviously the more we have the less often we have to do it!
 If you feel able to help in this way, please contact one of the churchwardens.